auth0/auth0.js/README.md

 ### Passwordless authentication

+Passwordless authentication allows users to login without credentials, by using an email or a SMS message, which can be delivered through `startPasswordless()`.

 #### With Email

 Once you have configured a passwordless `email` connection, you can request a link to be sent via email that will allow to login automatically in to the application.